 Why do certain movies feel better on rainy days?

-Rain creates a sensory cocoon — the sound dampens outside noise, the light softens, and you naturally slow down.
-Movies with strong atmosphere benefit from this because your nervous system is already in a receptive, contemplative state.
-You notice more, feel more, and rush less.
+Certain movies feel better on rainy days because rain creates a kind of sensory cocoon: the sound dampens outside noise, the light softens, and you naturally slow down.
+Atmospheric movies like Pride and Prejudice or Gosford Park benefit most, since a calmer, more receptive mood means you notice more, feel more, and rush less.

 Are these all slow movies?

-Not slow — atmospheric.
-Amélie and The Grand Budapest Hotel are lively and fun.
-Gosford Park has the pacing of a mystery.
-Blade Runner 2049 is deliberately meditative.
-The common thread is that they all have immersive world-building that rewards patient viewing.
+None of these rainy day picks are actually slow, even though they're all atmospheric.
+Amélie and The Grand Budapest Hotel are lively and fun, Gosford Park moves with a mystery's pacing, and Blade Runner 2049 is the one deliberately meditative outlier.
+The common thread is immersive world-building that rewards patient viewing.